olliequ/Peer-to-Peer-Chat-System/README.md

 # Decentralized Peer‐to‐Peer Chat System

+## Key Notes

-• A command‐line decentralized P2P chat system
+• This is a command‐line decentralized P2P chat system.

 • Allows users on different machines and networks to host chatrooms and interact with one another remotely.